 Automatically adds or removes project components based on file changes in the version control system.

-It is triggered on every VCS update, and otherwise similar to the import\project management command.
+Triggered each time the VCS is updated, and otherwise similar to the import_project management command.
 This way you can track multiple translation components within one VCS.